The Board of Directors

 The Compensation Committee deals with issues relating to the compensation of the Chairman of the Board, members of the general management and Board members.
 More generally, the Committee deals with issues associated with long term incentive plans policy.
 It is also informed of the performance and the compensation of the Executive Committee and also reviews the evolution of the compensation policy applicable to the Group main managers (Executive Committee, Group Leadership Committee).

-This Committee comprises three members (of which three independent members including the Chair):
+This Committee comprises three members (of which two independent members including the Chair):

 - Daniel Bernardino,